Ageism: Stereotyping

 Ageist beliefs against the elderly are commonplace in today's society.
 For example, an older person who forgets something could be quick to call it a "senior moment", failing to realize the ageism of that statement.
 People also often utter ageist phrases such as "dirty old man" or "second childhood", and elders sometimes miss the ageist undertones.

-In a study in 1994, researchers analyzed the effects of ageism among the elderly.
-They performed memory tests on three selected groups: residents of China, deaf North Americans, and hearing North Americans.
-In the three groups, the Chinese residents were presumably the least exposed to ageism, with lifelong experience in a culture that traditionally venerates older generations.
-Lifelong deaf North Americans also faced less exposure to ageism in contrast to those with typical hearing, who presumably had heard ageist comments their whole life.
-The results of the memory tests showed that ageism has significant effects on memory.

-The gap in the scores between the young and old North Americans with normal hearing were double those of the deaf North Americans and five times wider than those of the Chinese participants.
+In North America, the gap in the scores of the young and old with normal hearing was double those of the deaf.
+It was five times wider than those of the Chinese participants.
 The results show that ageism undermines ability through its self-fulfilling nature.
-The study was investigating the effect of the stereotype threat, which has been explored as a possible reason for memory deficits, though the stereotype threat has been criticized.
+The study was investigating the effect of the stereotype threat, a possible reason for memory deficits, though the stereotype threat has experienced criticism.

-On the other hand, when elders show larger independence and control in their lives, defying ageist assumptions, they are more likely to be healthier, both mentally and physically, than other people their age.
+On the other hand, when elders show greater independence and control in their lives, defying ageist presumptions, they are more likely to be healthier mentally and physically than other people of similar age.

-Research indicates that older people are stereotyped as scoring lower on measures of impulsivity, activism, antagonism and openness while younger people are stereotyped as scoring higher on these measures.
-This was found to be universal across cultures and was also found to be reasonably accurate (varying depending on how the accuracy was assessed and the type of stereotype), though differences were consistently exaggerated.
+Research indicates that older people are stereotyped as scoring lower on impulsivity, activism, antagonism and openness measures, while younger people are stereotyped as scoring higher.
+Research finds that these stereotypes are universal across cultures and are reasonably accurate (varying depending on the assessment method and the type of stereotype), though differences were consistently exaggerated.

-However, as of 2020, there is still little research on the social status of elders across cultures.
+As of 2020, there is still little research on the social status of elders across cultures.

-Ageism can also manifests itself in perceptions of how dateable one is, which has culminated in terms such as the sexpiration date, indicating the age after which one is no longer appealing.
+Ageism can also manifest itself in perceptions of how dateable one is, which has culminated in terms such as the sexpiration date, which indicates the age after which one is no longer sexually appealing.